-Home prices in the Seattle area are expected to continue rising throughout 2017.
-Going back to Zillow, their economists recently predicted that the median home value for Seattle would rise by around 6.3% during 2017.
+Home prices in the Seattle area are expected to continue rising throughout 2020.
+Going back to Zillow, their economists recently predicted that the median home value for Seattle would rise by around 3.7% over the next 12 months.

 Are you in the market for a mortgage loan in the Seattle area?
 If so, we can give you a specific quote based on your current financial situation and the type of loan you need.
 This will help you determine what your monthly mortgage payments will be going forward, so you can plan accordingly.

 If you’re planning to buy a home in Seattle, we recommend that you get pre-approved for a loan before entering the market.
 Being pre-approved for a mortgage can increase your chance for success.
 For one thing, sellers will be more inclined to accept your offer if you have a pre-approval letter.
-This is particularly important in a hot real estate market like Seattle.
+This is particularly important real estate markets like Seattle.

 Contact our loan experts today to get started.

 Disclaimer: This article approximates the average monthly mortgage payment in Seattle using home price information and mortgage rate data from third-party sources.
 Your monthly payments will obviously vary based on the size of your loan and the mortgage rate you receive.
-Please contact us if you have questions or would like to get a quote for a loan.
+Please use the Instant Rate Quote tool to get real-time accurate Seattle mortgage rates and costs in seconds.